 Diversification mitigates risk in the event of an industry downturn and allows for an extra barrier against competition.

 There are two diversification techniques often used by DTC brands:

 Chances are you’ve heard of one of the marquee direct-to-consumer brands (think Allbirds, Glossier, Warby Parker, etc.), but almost on a daily basis, new and disrupting DTC brands are launching.
-Keep an eye out for these new names in 2020.
+These are some of our tried and tested favorites.

 With the tagline “the luxury couch for real life”, Burrow sells couches and other home decor for people who want quality furniture with the associated high-ticket price.
 Read more about the Burrow and BigCommerce story here.